Procedure Regulations for Appeals against Assessment Decisions

 FRCOphth, Refraction Certificate, DRCOphth examinations and the Certificate in Laser Refractive Surgery

-Candidates must also read the accompanying Notes of Guidance (Appeals Procedure – Annex B) before deciding whether to make an appeal.
+Candidates must also read the accompanying Notes of Guidance (Appeals Procedure – Annex B – Advice for candidates) before deciding whether to make an appeal.

 1.1 A candidate who has attempted Examinations or Assessments of the Royal College of Ophthalmologists may, in the circumstances set out below, have the right of appeal against the result.
 The sole grounds for appeal are that: